 The Ketchikan Volunteer Rescue Squad shall operate as a non-profit all volunteer organization formed to conduct wilderness search, rescue and recovery missions in the southeast region of Alaska.
 As members we dedicate our efforts to the saving of lives and property and stand ready to respond to all those who live, work or simply pass through our community.
-Our services are always provided free of charge to all those in their time of need, a service only made possible through the donations and support of our community.
+Our services are always provided free of charge to all those in their time of need and is made possible only through the donations and support of our community.